-As a form of traditional Chinese medicine in New York, acupuncture has been one of the main modalities used to treat arthritis pain for tens of centuries.
+As a form of traditional Chinese medicine in Bellingham, acupuncture has been one of the main modalities used to treat arthritis pain for tens of centuries.
 Fairly recently, it has now become a highly popular alternative type of treatment used by both medical doctors and traditional Chinese medicine practitioners alike.

 In terms of relieving any type of pain, acupuncture has been shown to be consistently effective.
 Joint and arthritis pain relief are just two of the common reasons for the use of acupuncture in the West.
 A lot of people suffer from different kinds of arthritis including gout, osteoarthritis, degenerative arthritis, rheumatoid arthritis and psoriatic arthritis and many of them use acupuncture either combined with or instead of medication or other forms of arthritis therapy.